 The Projection FOV is a user-friendly and configurable system designed for projecting textures onto a geometry.
 Useful for:

-- implementing area of visibility in 3D games
+- implementing areas of visibility in 3D games

 - projecting colorful textures on the environment

-- simulating shadow map in toon shading systems
+- simulating shadow maps in toon shading systems

 - simplified fast cheap alternative for the spotlight